vapoursynth/vapoursynth/doc/gpufilters.rst

 ################

-GPU frames participate in caching exactly like CPU frames, against a separate VRAM budget that defaults to 80% of what the driver reports as available to the process. ``core.set_max_vram_use(bytes)`` adjusts it.
+GPU frames participate in caching exactly like CPU frames, against a separate VRAM budget that defaults to two thirds of what the driver reports as available to the process — the remainder is headroom for the transient working sets of large processing filters and for the rest of the system.
+``core.set_max_vram_use(bytes)`` adjusts it.
 Under pressure the cache evicts GPU frames, returns the memory to the driver, and the thread pool throttles frame requests the same way it does when host memory runs short — workloads far larger than VRAM complete correctly, just slower.

 Environment variables
 #####################